madees/asynth2osc/README.md

 * 4 mini-arcade buttons with retro-lighting

 ## Second architecture
-This aims to integrate LEDs, buttons, and DACs in a Raspberry Pi hat format.
+This aims to integrate LEDs, buttons, and DACs on a board.
+The Raspberry Pi is dropped and replaced by a custom board with WiFi/TCP-IP SoC and all the analog stuff.
 It is possible to use a PCB board as front panel too.

+For the software part, the board would only output the OSC, or ideally have an embedded, web-interface version of Chataigne.
+I would consider implementing [TinyOSC](https://github.com/mhroth/tinyosc), a lightweight OSC implementation, preferably on Zephyr RTOS.

 ### Requirements
 #### DAC
-* 8 channels
+* 8 channels input
 * Minimum 16 bits, preferably 24
 * Sample rate: ideally 50Hz, it can be quite slow (LFO are around 2 Hz)
 * MCP3008 ?